jpreardon/good-morning-display/WORKLOG.md

   - This was a good setup guide, but it failed to tell me to install chromium (it probably expects a more recent raspi), so I installed it.
 It looks like Chromium doesn't support css grid :(
   - Installed Firefox.
 CSS grid works, but the page looks like crap on the raspitouch screen, and I've found that the touch screen no longer works :(
   - Given the low res and lack of touch interface, I might rethink my display strategy.
 I'm going to work on the data side of things for bit, then come back to this.
+- Fix a couple issues in the style syntax

 ### 2020-04-11